isblab/prism/README.md

 ```

 ### Using the output
-The output precision values are stored in a text file `bead_precision.txt` with precision per bead (for NPZ/RMF input) or per residue (for PDB input).
+The output precision values are stored in a text file in the output directory called `precision.txt` with precision per bead (for NPZ/RMF input) or per residue (for PDB input).
 The annotated precision can be visualized by coloring the beads of a representative model (e.g., the cluster center model) using the following command.

 #### Example 1.
 NPZ / RMF input
 For e.g. in `example/1AVX_sample_npz` or `example/1AVX_sample_rmf3` the representative model is in RMF format and specified by the `-i` option below.